Record Thanksgiving travel rush off to a smooth start despite snowy forecast

 “I think we thought it would be calmer and less stressful than flying.
 So, far that’s true,” Greenbaum said.

-Amtrak said passengers could see some boarding delays because of high passenger volumes this weekend.
+Amtrak said it was expecting 750,000 passengers between Nov.
+19 and Nov.
+26. The company said travelers could see some boarding delays this weekend because of high passenger volumes.

 The holiday will also test the Federal Aviation Administration, which faces shortages of air traffic controllers at key facilities that caused reductions in flights to the New York City area this summer and fall.